There is just no means to estimate the precise number of performances it will take for a certain person to successfully

-3. Pre-show preparation.
+3. Pre-show prep.
 Most new comedians are very poorly prepared to deliver a stand-up comedy act that is going to generate big audience laughs, if they are prepared at all.

 As a matter of fact, the only time most new comedians “rehearse” is when they actually get in front of an audience – which is way too late.

 4. Performance improvement.
 Most new comedians have no idea how to evaluate recordings of their act for performance improvement on a show by show basis.